 What do we recycle?

-- Office documents, aluminum cans, plastic bottles and ink cartridges
+- Office documents, aluminum cans and plastic bottles.

-- We are currently working to recycle all of our hairnets/beard nets, earplugs, disposable gloves and aprons, etc.
+- Currently investigating means to recycle hairnets/beard nets, earplugs, disposable gloves, aprons, etc.

-- Since the implementation of an elaborate recycling program in August of 2012, we have prevented over 21 million pounds of material from the landfill
+- Since the implementation of an elaborate recycling program in August of 2012, we have prevented over 32 million pounds of material from the landfill.

 - Total tons recycled, year to year: